Installing and Configuring MariaDB

 MariaDB [(none)]> show databases;

-Exit out of the MariaDB database as the root MariaDB user, and then exit out of the root Linux user account, and you should be back to your normal Linux user account:
+Exit out of the MariaDB database as the root MariaDB user.
+Then exit out of the root Linux user account.
+You should be back to your normal Linux user account:

 MariaDB [(none)]> \q